SaxySam/Git_Instructions/README.md

 Enter a name for the new branch in the field provided.
 This will create and switch into a new branch.

-> You can also execute *Control + Shift + Period | Command + Shift + Period* or select the search bar at the top of the window and type `> "git create branch"`, then enter a branch name to create a branch
+> You can also execute `Control + Shift + Period` | `Command + Shift + Period` or select the search bar at the top of the window and type `> "git create branch"`, then enter a branch name to create a branch

 Open the Source Control tab on the left-hand taskbar by selecting the Branch icon (<i style="display: inline-block; width: 12px"><svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 448 512"><path style="fill: currentColor" d="M80 104a24 24 0 1 0 0-48 24 24 0 1 0 0 48zm80-24c0 32.8-19.7 61-48 73.3l0 87.8c18.8-10.9 40.7-17.1 64-17.1l96 0c35.3 0 64-28.7 64-64l0-6.7C307.7 141 288 112.8 288 80c0-44.2 35.8-80 80-80s80 35.8 80 80c0 32.8-19.7 61-48 73.3l0 6.7c0 70.7-57.3 128-128 128l-96 0c-35.3 0-64 28.7-64 64l0 6.7c28.3 12.3 48 40.5 48 73.3c0 44.2-35.8 80-80 80s-80-35.8-80-80c0-32.8 19.7-61 48-73.3l0-6.7 0-198.7C19.7 141 0 112.8 0 80C0 35.8 35.8 0 80 0s80 35.8 80 80zm232 0a24 24 0 1 0 -48 0 24 24 0 1 0 48 0zM80 456a24 24 0 1 0 0-48 24 24 0 1 0 0 48z"/></svg></i>) and select the blue button labelled "*Publish Branch*" to push the new branch to the remote repository.

 ##### Creating a New Branch through the Terminal

-In Visual Studio Code, along the top toolbar, click "Terminal" -> "New Terminal" to open a new terminal.
+In Visual Studio Code, along the top toolbar, click "Terminal" → "New Terminal" to open a new terminal.

 > This should ideally be a PowerShell or (Git)Bash terminal to avoid platform-specific syntax errors and inconsistencies.